Mother Teresa: Controversies

-Defense of priest accused of molestation
+Defence of priest accused of molestation

 In 1994, Mother Teresa argued that the sexual abuse allegations against Jesuit priest Donald McGuire, her confessor, were untrue.
 She stated her "confidence and trust in Fr.
 McGuire" and pushed for him to be reinstated to the ministry.
 McGuire was reinstated, but in 2006 he was tried and convicted for sexually molesting multiple children in the 1960s.
 In 2009 he was convicted of further charges of molestation and sentenced to 25 years in prison.
-When Mother Teresa's defense of McGuire later came to light, it prompted substantial criticism.
+When Mother Teresa's defence of McGuire later came to light, it prompted substantial criticism.